chris5414/Crypto-Screener/README.md

 4. Includes Fav feature for users to add coins for better user experience.

 5. Back button to be included so that users do not need to use browser back & refresh functions.

+6. Includes the display of chart for each individual coin.